Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/sdspi_littlefs/readme.md

 3. Build and program the application using its IDE
 4. Press the switch to start the application
-5. The LED is turned ON if there was no error during creating the directory and copying the file into it
+5. The LED is turned ON if data has successfully been written and read back from file "newfile.txt"

     Refer to the following table for LED name: